Stochastic evolution equations driven by Liouville fractional Brownian motion: Stochastic integration

 One easily checks that this definition does not depend on the representation of $f$.
-In order to obtain analogues for $0<\b<1$ of the classical It\^o isometry (which corresponds to $\b=\frac12$) we consider the cases $0<\b<\frac12$ and $\frac12<\b<1$ separately.
+We proceed with analogues, for $0<\b<\frac12$ and $\frac12<\b<1$, of the classical It\^o isometry (which corresponds to $\b=\frac12$).
+These cases require different treatments and are therefore considered separately.